En Sushi – Brand New, Cheap & Affordable Sushi Joint in Town!

 If you’re looking for some hot food, En Sushi has got you covered too.
 The restaurant has a whole section on the menu that is dedicated to hot food.
 Our favourite of the lot would be the Sliced Beef Steak (100g: $14.90, 200g: $28.90).
 The restaurant uses Meltique beef, which is famed for having a consistent tenderness throughout.
 This is only achievable through the Meltique process, which draws inspiration from the French culinary technique “Piquer”, which introduces fats into lean meat to boost the flavour of the beef.

 The beef steak really was tender throughout.
-There wasn’t any stringy bits, and the texture of the beef was as smooth as sashimi!
+There weren’t any stringy bits, and the texture of the beef was as smooth as sashimi!

 With so many offerings at such affordable prices, En Sushi is definitely a great place for a Japanese meal.
 Furthermore, the restaurant is conveniently located along Prinsep Street, which is a stone’s throw away from Dhoby Ghaut MRT station!